OsiriX-Foundation/karnak/README.md

 Minimum docker-compose version: **1.22**

-- Go in the `docker/dev` folder located in the root project folder.
+- Go in the `docker` folder located in the root project folder.
 - To configure the docker used by karnak, please refer to this links.
     - [docker hub postgres](https://hub.docker.com/_/postgres)
     - [docker hub mainzelliste](https://hub.docker.com/r/osirixfoundation/karnak-mainzelliste)